 His parents bought him his own guitar, and soon after that he wrote his first composition.
 He titled it The Lonely Night.
 It was reminiscent of the instrumental rock & roll style of The Ventures.

-When he was fifteen he bought the debut album of a band called Hot Tuna, and subsequently saw them in concert.
-While the guitarist — Jorma Kaukonen — was best-known as the electric lead guitarist for the Jefferson Airplane, the first Hot Tuna album was an acoustic project where Kaukonen revealed himself to be an accomplished acoustic fingerpicker.
+When Reed was fifteen he bought the debut album of a band called Hot Tuna, and subsequently saw them in concert.
+While the guitarist — Jorma Kaukonen — was best-known as the electric lead guitarist for the Jefferson Airplane, Hot Tuna was a live acoustic recording where Kaukonen revealed himself to be an accomplished acoustic fingerpicker playing in a traditional blues style derived largely from the Reverend Gary Davis.
 He loved Kaukonen's playing on tunes like Death Don't Have No Mercy and Mann's Fate.
 It motivated him to take his guitar out of the closet and start learning the tunes on the album.

 In the fall of 1972, after playing at a party for a friend of his sister's, Reed was invited to perform in concert with legendary Beat poet Allen Ginsberg at the Smithsonian Institution in Washington D.C.
 It was his first serious gig, and it went well.